mdn/temp-processes/issues.md

-# Guidelines for reporting, triaging, and working on issues
+# Reporting, triaging, and working on issues

 As a contributor, you can report and work on an issue.

-Triaging is typically done by people assigned the role of maintainers and owners.
+Triaging is typically done by people assigned the role of maintainer and owner.

-## General participation guidelines
+## Guidelines for participation

-While reporting an issue or participating in a conversation, always ensure that your inputs are contributing to the overall progress of the project.
-Consider whether your issues and comments are on topic or if they are just adding noise.
+While reporting an issue or participating in a conversation in an issue, always ensure that your inputs are contributing to the overall progress of the project.
+Consider whether the issues you open and your comments are on topic or if they are just adding noise.

 Dos:

-- Use [discussions](https://github.com/mdn/mdn-community/discussions) in the MDN project on GitHub before filing an issue.
+- Before filing an issue, consider if you need to start a [discussion](https://github.com/mdn/mdn-community/discussions) in the MDN project on GitHub.
 Use discussions to gain different viewpoints and to converge on an agreed upon course of action.
 This helps to keep issues focused and productive.
+- Before filing an issue, read our [contribution guide](https://github.com/mdn/content/blob/main/CONTRIBUTING.md) to try to fix the problem yourself.
-- If you have a simple question, you can ask using other mechanisms like [chat rooms](https://chat.mozilla.org/#/room/#mdn:mozilla.org) or [forums](https://discourse.mozilla.org/c/mdn/236) without filing an issue.
+- If you have a question, you can ask using mechanisms like [chat rooms](https://chat.mozilla.org/#/room/#mdn:mozilla.org) or [forums](https://discourse.mozilla.org/c/mdn/236) without filing an issue.
-- Read our [contribution guidelines](/en-US/docs/MDN/Community) and [writing guidelines](/en-US/docs/MDN/Writing_guidelines) first to try to solve the issue yourself.

 Don'ts: